 To receive regular updates on the latest Henry F. Hauser Museum happenings and news, sign up for our email newsletter!

 Current Exhibit: Discover Exoplanets

-The national traveling exhibition Discover Exoplanets: The Search for Alien Worlds opens at the Henry F. Hauser Museum and Sierra Vista Public Library on Tuesday, Nov.
-3.
+The national traveling exhibition Discover Exoplanets: The Search for Alien Worlds is on exhibit at the Henry F. Hauser Museum and Sierra Vista Public Library through Jan.
+9.